-- positive attitudes towards disabled people, good relationships between disabled and nondisabled people, and an absence of harassment of disabled people - positive interaction, good relations and dialogue between groups and communities different from each other in terms of ethnicity, culture, religious affiliation, national origin or national status, and an absence of prejudice-related bullying and incidents - mutual respect and good relations between boys and girls, and women and men, and an absence of sexual and homophobic harassment.
+- Positive attitudes towards disabled people, good relationships between disabled and non-disabled people, and an absence of harassment of disabled people. - Positive interaction, good relations and dialogue between groups and communities different from each other in terms of ethnicity, culture, religious affiliation, national origin or national status, and an absence of prejudice-related bullying and incidents. - Mutual respect and good relations between boys and girls, and women and men, and an absence of sexual or homophobic harassment.

-Principle 4: We observe good equalities practice in staff recruitment, retention and development.
+Principle 4: we observe good equalities practice in staff recruitment, retention and development